 Be aware that software for editing metadata uses alternative labels such as “Copyright Info” or “Copyright Info URL” for this field.

 Proper use of the IPTC Web Statement of Rights field will trigger the display of the Licensable badge on a photo in Google search results, and of the License details in the Google search results preview view.

 The Web Statement of Rights field should hold a full valid URL (starting with https:// or http://) referring to an existing web page showing a license applied to the image or generic information about licensing this image and optionally also other copyright information.

 Note: If this field is not set properly the License details may not be shown and the Licensable badge may not be set.
 Read also “How IPTC fields are used by Google” below.

-Be aware this field – labelled as URL or Web URL – is often included in metadata editing software as one of the sub-fields of the Licensor panel.
+This field – labelled as URL or Web URL – is often included in metadata editing software as one of the sub-fields of the Licensor panel.

 Use of this field will trigger the display of Get this image on: Supplier Company Name in the Google search results preview view.

 In this Google image view the name of the supplier (company) will provide a link to a web page enabling the user to acquire a license for the shown photo.

 To populate this link Google will read the IPTC property Licensor specifically its sub-field Licensor URL.